 Solution: Connect your daily work to team or company goals, so you have clarity on which tasks are important and how each task connects to company objectives.

-Knowing how your day-to-day work connects to company objectives or team initiatives isn’t just a nice-to-have—it’s a critical component of effective productivity.
+Knowing how your day-to-day work connects to company objectives or team initiatives isn’t just a nice-to-have—it’s a critical component of effective productivity at work.
 When you have clarity, you can more effectively prioritize your work, so you can ensure you're tackling your highest-impact work first.
 Additionally, team members who know how their work connects to company initiatives are twice as motivated.

 Problem: You’re distracted by constant notifications from email, messaging, and project management tools.